runtimerevolution/knowledge-base/docs/python/testing/3_unittest.md

 ### Django models in tests

-If your tests rely on database access such as creating or querying models, be sure to create your test classes as subclasses of **django.test.TestCase** rather than **unittest.TestCase**.
+If your tests rely on database access such as creating or querying models, be sure to create your test classes as subclasses of **django.test.TestCase** rather than **unittest.TestCase**. subclasses of **django.test.TestCase** rather than **unittest.TestCase**.

 ### Test execution order